-When estimating loan losses, probability of default (PD), loss given default (LGD), and exposure at default (EAD) risk parameters are combined to produce loan loss estimates.
-Loss estimates take into consideration the unique characteristics of our commercial and consumer loan portfolio segments.
-For each portfolio segment, losses are estimated collectively for groups of loans with similar risk characteristics.
-Wholesale Lending: Individually Graded - The Wholesale portfolio consists of two major segments for loss modeling purposes: investor/developer Commercial Real Estate (CRE) and Corporate loans.
+- Wholesale Lending: Individually Graded The Wholesale loan portfolio consists of two major segments for loss modeling purposes: investor/developer CRE loans and Corporate loans.
 Loans in the Wholesale portfolio are subject to individual risk assessments using our internal borrower and collateral quality ratings.
-The loss modeling framework uses a borrower risk rating transition approach to estimate the response of PDs to changing macroeconomic conditions.
-Loan Losses • Retail Lending: Residential Real Estate - Losses on residential first lien mortgages and home equity loans are forecasted using models which project both PD and LGD.
+The loss modeling framework uses a borrower risk rating transition approach to estimate the response of PDs to changing macroeconomic conditions. - Retail Lending: Residential Real Estate Losses on residential first lien mortgages and home equity loans are forecasted using models which project both PD and LGD.
 The loss forecast model for first lien portfolios is a loan-level model that predicts the conditional probabilities of reaching loss based on national, MSA- and state-level economic variables and loan attributes.
-The junior lien loans and home equity lines of credit loss forecasting process leverages a loan-level model which projects PD, LGD, and EAD based on national and MSA-level variables and loan attributes.
-Retail Lending: Credit Cards - Projected losses on the credit card portfolio are based upon borrower characteristics and the impact of forecasted macroeconomic variables on the PD.
-An account-level model is utilized to project losses on the largest segments of the credit card portfolio.
-A segment-level moving average approach is used to assign hazards based on product, delinquency status, and balances for the less significant credit card segments. • Retail Lending: Other - Customized product models, which are mostly estimated at the loan level, are used to project losses within this diverse collection of portfolios.
+The junior lien loans and home equity lines of credit loss forecasting process leverages a loan-level model which projects PD, LGD, and EAD based on national and MSA-level variables and loan attributes. - Retail Lending: Credit Cards Projected credit card loan portfolio losses are based mainly upon borrower characteristics and the impact of forecasted macroeconomic variables.
+An account-level model projects losses for the largest segments of this portfolio.
+A segment-level moving average approach is used to assign hazards based on product, delinquency status, and charge-off type for the less significant credit card segments. - Retail Lending: Other Customized product models, which are mostly estimated at the loan level, are used to project losses within this diverse collection of portfolios.

 Allowance for Loan and Lease Losses The Current Expected Credit Losses (CECL) accounting standard requires an approach that incorporates expected losses for the remaining estimated life of the financial asset to determine the allowance for credit losses using historical experience, current conditions, and reasonable and supportable forecasts.
 In addition, an incremental estimate for qualitative factors is included in allowance estimates to reflect inherent uncertainty in the process, judgments and estimates (e.g., model risk and unforeseen changes in customer behavior).

+Credit losses on investment securities

-The securities portfolio primarily consists of debt securities with losses projected through the CECL accounting standard over the stress test horizon.
-Credit losses on investment securities Allowance on available-for-sale securities is determined by using a discounted cash flow (DCF) methodology which incorporates PD, LGD and EAD on a security-by-security basis.
-Positions that are non-performing or that are projected to experience adverse credit migration are evaluated for potential impairment and are assigned credit losses under the Scenario utilizing a methodology similar to that for the Wholesale Lending portfolio.
-Allowance on held-to-maturity debt securities is determined utilizing an expected loss methodology similar to that for the Wholesale Lending portfolio, LGD and EAD.
+The securities portfolio primarily consists of debt securities with any losses projected through the CECL accounting standard over the stress test horizon.

+- Allowance on available-for-sale securities is determined by using a discounted cash flow (DCF) methodology which incorporates PD, LGD and EAD on a security-by-security basis.
+Positions that are non-performing or that are projected to experience adverse credit migration are evaluated for potential impairment and are assigned credit losses under the Scenario utilizing a methodology similar to that for the Wholesale Lending portfolio. - Allowance on the majority of held-to-maturity debt securities is determined by utilizing an expected loss methodology similar to that for the Wholesale Lending portfolio, which incorporates PD, LGD and EAD.

 No future sales of securities are assumed to occur over the test horizon in the Scenario.
 Therefore, in the stress test we recognize credit losses if, under Scenario conditions, we would not expect to recover the entire amortized cost basis of the security.